Abyza/UnityMultiplayerArchitecture/README.md

 ## Description

-This repo contains activities that are part of a course in named *  This is my output in the activities given.
+This repo contains all my knowledge on programming

 # About Me